Java EE 7 Developer Handbook is a book for experienced Java developers, published by PACKT. Author is Peter…

 I had to answer the following question: Shall we use a Portal and if yes, should it be Liferay Portal or Oracle Portal?
 Or shall we use just one or more Java web frameworks?
 This article shows my result.
-I had to look especially at Liferay and Oracle products, nevertheless the result can be used for other products, too.
 The short answer: A Portal makes sense only in a few use cases, in the majority of cases you should not use one.
 In my case, we will not use one.

 In this article, I will tell you about my experiences with Spring Roo.
 I will give recommendations when to use Spring Roo and when not to use it (yet).

 The following article shows a categorization of Java / JVM web-frameworks, considering different types of web applications.
 The intention is go give an overview, not to start a flame war.

 What IT certification should I do next?
 This is what I wondered within the last weeks, after I passed the SCJP 6 successfully some months ago.
 I surfed the internet a lot to find information about possible IT certifications.